ylhyra/ylhyra_content/not_data/drafts/Sofðu_unga_ástin_mín.md

 The darkness knows many things.
 My thoughts are heavy.
-Often I have watched the dark sand scorch <!-- destroy --> green fiields.
+Often I have watched the dark sand scorch <!-- destroy --> green fields.
 In the glacier the cracks in the ice, deep as death, cry out.

 Sleep for long, sleep tight.